|MORRIS TOWNSHIP POLICE ADMINISTRATOR'S ASSOCIATION

 Step 2: A member or members of the Grievance Committee designated by the Association and the Police Committee and the Township Administrator shall attempt to settle the dispute within twenty (20) days of the receipt of the grievance or the dispute will automatically be referred to Step 3.

-Step 3: Should the grievant disagree with the decision of the Grievance Committee, the grievant may within five working days, submit the grievance to the full Township Committee for resolution in writing and signed as to the issues in dispute.
+Step 3: Should the Association disagree with the decision of the Grievance Committee, the Association may within five working days, submit the grievance to the full Township Committee for resolution in writing and signed as to the issues in dispute.
 The Township Committee shall render its decision within thirty (30) calendar days after submission of the grievance.
 If the Township Committee's decision involved a non-contractual grievance, the decision of the Township Committee shall be final and binding.

 (a) The arbitrator shall be limited in his review to the issue or issues submitted for arbitration by the parties to this Agreement and shall be without power or authority to make any decision: